 The app helps you to monitor the battery level, how much time the robot spent cleaning and how many square feet it already cleaned.

 Its climbing ability is impressive.
 The robot vacuum can easily climb an obstacle up to 20 mm (0.78 inches) height.
-It easily overpasses my door thresholds and climbs onto medium-pile rugs and carpets from a hardwood floor without any problems.
+It easily overpasses my door thresholds and climbs onto medium-pile rugs and carpets from a hardwood floor.

-When you start the cleaning process, Roborock divides the room into some 3×3 meter sections, it cleans along walls and corners first, before cleaning the rest of the cleaning area in parallel lanes.
-The robot's sensors do an amazing job of gently touching furniture and avoid big obstacles instead of bumping harsh into them.
+When you start the cleaning process, the Roborock divides the room into some 3×3 meter sections, it cleans along walls and corners first, before sweeping the rest of the cleaning area in parallel lanes.
+The robot's sensors do a fantastic job of gently touching furniture and avoid significant obstacles instead of bumping harsh into them.
 Cliff sensors prevent the machine from falling down the stairs and other drop-offs.

-The vacuum automatically keeps track of how full the bin is and stop cleaning if it gets completely full.
+The vacuum automatically keeps track of how full the bin is and stops cleaning if it gets full

-The Xiaomi Roborock comes with an impressive 5200 mAh Li-ion battery that lasts up to the whole 150 minutes in one charge.
+The Roborock S5 comes with an impressive 5,200 mAh Li-ion battery that lasts up to the whole 150 minutes in one charge.
 Most of the robots run for around 100-120 minutes top.
-Aside of the battery life, the robot resumes cleaning until the job is done.
+Aside from battery life, the robot resumes cleaning until the job is done.
 It makes the Roborock suitable for large homes.
 Please note, that it is not able to map the second floor.
 You need to place it manually so it can start the cleaning process including mapping.

 Amazon Alexa & Google Home integration

-The Xiaomi Roborock is finally compatible with Amazon Alexa and Google Home.
-If you own any of these, you can simply command it to start or stop working via your voice.
+The Roborock S5 is finally compatible with Amazon Alexa and Google Home.
+If you own any of the devices that support it, you can directly command it to start or stop working via your voice.